Marvel: Ultimate Alliance 2: Plot

 When the Anti-Registration heroes respond to a hostage situation at a Stark Industries chemical plant, Iron Man appears and reveals it to have been a hoax.
 He attempts to negotiate with Captain America, promising amnesty, but Captain America refuses and a battle ensues between the two factions.
-The nanite-controlled villains go haywire and attack the agents they were programmed to help, stealing explosives to destroy the facility.
+The nanite-controlled Green Goblin, Venom, Bullseye, and Lady Deathstrike go haywire and attack the agents they were programmed to help, stealing explosives to destroy the facility.
 Disguised as one of the agents, Fury enlists the help of a group of heroes to disarm the bombs, but before he can disarm the final one, he is attacked by Venom.
 The explosion wounds the heroes and seemingly kills Fury, but he is revealed to be a Life Model Decoy.

 The real Fury saves the injured heroes and takes them to his hideout, where he has recruited the Tinkerer to help discover the malfunction's cause.
 To obtain a sample of the nanite formula, the group travels to Prison 42 in the Negative Zone, where most of the captured heroes and villains are held.
 They collect the samples and Fury activates the prison's self-destruct system to prevent the nanites' spread but does not escape with the others; he and several other heroes are presumed dead.

-The heroes learn the nanites survived and have now spread worldwide, causing the SRA's temporary suspension to combat the threat.
+The heroes learn the nanites survived and have spread worldwide, causing the SRA's temporary suspension to combat the threat.
 A group of heroes travels to Wakanda, where they help Black Panther and the Dora Milaje defend the country from nanite agents, now under the moniker of "The Fold."
 Establishing a temporary base in Wakanda, they develop a cure and learn that Fury survived, now under the Fold's control.
 The heroes infiltrate a base in Iceland to broadcast a nanite stasis signal that will paralyze those in the Fold's control, allowing them to be cured.
 At the culmination of their mission, the heroes face off against Tinkerer, revealed to be the Fold's creator, and a nanite-controlled Nick Fury enhanced with numerous superpowers.
-After defeating Fury, everyone is freed from the nanites, and Fury receives a presidential pardon.
+After defeating Fury, everyone is freed from the nanites.